TrendingTechnology/saga/readme.md

 // part1 and part2 are not accessible from the outside!
 ```

-Statements in control expressions, fnuctions and other closures all use the same block scoping mechanism.
+Statements in control expressions, functions and other closures all use the same block scoping mechanism.

 ```so
 if displayGreeting {